The Years Between (film): Plot

-Back home, Michael is somewhat estranged from his son Rodney ("Robin").
-He finds his wardrobe empty: passed to charity.
-Diana has to explain to Richard that she loves him but must stay with Michael.
-Michael is particularly shocked to find she is an MP and is effectively doing his job.
+Back home, Michael becomes reacquainted with his son Rodney ("Robin").
+He finds his wardrobe empty, passed to charity.
+Richard and Diana meet.
+He tells her there is only one thing she can do: stay with her husband.
+Diana tells Richard that she loves him, but confesses she does not know how she feels about Michael.
+She does feel obliged to help Michael adjust.
+Michael is surprised to find she is an MP and is effectively doing his job.
 He asks her to stop and let him have his role back.
 He wants to turn back time.
-He eventually finds out about Richard but is less concerned about this than gaining his seat back in the House of Commons.
-They decide to split and Nanny tries to arbitrate.
+He eventually finds out about Richard but is less concerned about this than taking his seat back in the House of Commons.
+When Diana is resistant to the idea, he goes to see Sir Ernest, but the latter suggests he wait until the general election in a few months.
+The couple decide to split, though the nanny tries to arbitrate.

-Ultimately she returns to Michael in both heart and mind.
+Ultimately, Diana returns to Michael in both heart and mind.
 The film ends with them both in the House of Commons.